In the cosmic darkness, humans are dressed as flashlights

 Website

-"Wake up!" up is an animation with the form of a website.
-The found GIF, showing a sheep falling from the sky, is placed into the center of the page.
-The scrollbar which is normally an interaction technique or a widget, here is a part of the animation that indicates the fall.
-The GIF is a scene from Mighty Mouse: Wolf!
-Wolf!
-(1944).
-The film is now free of rights and is available at the Internet Archive.
+A found GIF, showing a sheep falling from the sky, is placed at the center of the page.
+The scrollbar, which is typically an interaction technique or widget, becomes part of the animation, visually indicating the fall.

 Driiiiiinnnnn